 The upstream valve body pressure helps to hold the gate in the closed position.
 The internal spring ensures the actuator will return if there is no valve body pressure.
 The extended stem indicates the valve is closed.
 The metal-to-metal seat between the actuator bonnet and lower stem serves as a secondary seal.

-- Simple, proven design – Proven design features make it simple to service with standard tools.
+- Simple, field-proven Axelson design – Proven design features make it simple to service with standard tools.

 - Easy disconnect – Actuator can be removed from the valve without the use of an external pressure source and with minimal tools.

 - Visual open/close indication – Upper stem extension indicates gate position at a glance.

 - Interchangeable with all other AU models, allowing conversion from hydraulic to pneumatic actuation and vice versa